-Included in the 2018 valuation were 4,029 reemployed retirees (included in the Retired data file) with total earnings of \$114.0 million.
+Included in the 2020 valuation were 4,019 reemployed retirees (included in the Retired data file) with total earnings of \$123.1 million.
 ATRS receives full employer contributions on these individuals per Arkansas Code Section 24-7-708.
 The actuarial valuation assumes the number of working members will remain constant at the current level.
-In recent years the total number of working members has decreased.
+In some recent years the total number of working members has decreased.
 A decreasing population means less contribution income for the retirement system than expected and can lead to funding difficulty in extreme cases.
-ATRS has endeavored to get employer contributions on behalf of all working members.
+ATRS receives employer contributions on behalf of all working members.

-Actuarial Assumptions: In our judgement the actuarial assumptions in use, and in particular the 7.5% investment return assumption, are reasonable for the purposes described in this report.
-However, it is possible that the 7.5% assumption may be deemed unreasonable for purposes of the June 30, 2019 valuation.
+Actuarial Assumptions: There were no assumption changes in the June 30, 2020 valuation.
+In our judgement the actuarial assumptions in use, and in particular the 7.50% investment return assumption, are reasonable for the purposes described in this report.
+However, it is possible that the 7.50% assumption may not satisfy actuarial standards for purposes of the June 30, 2021 valuation.